-Renting a car: The best fares for car rental are often found online; however, if you decide to rent a car once in Bucharest, prices start as from €30-40 per day.
+Renting a car: The best fares for car rental are often found online; however, if you rent a car once in Bucharest, prices start from 30-40 euros per day.
 Depending on the size and model of the vehicle.

 Remember that the longer the rental period is, the lower the fee will result.
-Main roads are in reasonably good condition while secondary roads conditions can vary, be careful and avoid driving at night in unfamiliar areas.
+Main roads are in reasonably good condition, while secondary roads conditions can vary, be careful and avoid driving at night in unfamiliar areas.

 Let’s take a look at the best day trips from Bucharest.

-Day Trip To The Danube Delta From Bucharest
+1. Day Trip To The Danube Delta From Bucharest

-Although not the first thing that comes to mind when thinking about Romania, the Danube is also part of the Romanian landscape, being the country home to the river’s impressive delta and wetland habitat.
+Although not the first thing that comes to mind when thinking about Romania, the Danube is also part of the Romanian landscape, the country home to the river’s impressive delta and wetland habitat.

-Day Trip To Sibiu
+2. Day Trip To Sibiu

 This important city is located in Transylvania and offers enchanting places to visit, especially in the old town where it is possible to discover ancient Saxon palaces, impressive staircases, and the magnificent Bridge of Lies.
 One thing not to miss in Sibiu is the unique Lutheran Cathedral with its high tower, from where you can enjoy beautiful panoramic views of the town.

-Day Trip To Bran Castle
+3. Day Trip From Bucharest To Bran Castle

 It is impossible to visit Romania and not visit the best-known attraction in the country, Bran Castle.
 Since this castle resembles the castle described by Bram Stoker in his masterpiece, the castle is known everywhere as Dracula’s Castle.

-And even if you have a hard time believing that this was the place where Vlad the Impaler once dwelled, the castle is so beautiful and imposing that a visit should be included in your Romanian itinerary.
+And even if you have a hard time believing that this was where Vlad the Impaler once dwelled, the castle is so beautiful and imposing that a visit should be included in your Romanian itinerary.

 Although this is a great day trip to combine with a tour to Bran Castle, visiting Brasov alone is one of the best day trips from Bucharest that you can imagine.

-Bucharest To Rasnov Citadel
+5. Bucharest To Rasnov Citadel

 If you’ve already seen some of the most famous castles in Romania, this citadel will undoubtedly surprise you… and the first word that can come to your mind to describe it will probably be “different.”

 Surrounded by fortified walls, you will find a picturesque small city that seems miles away from the surrounding landscape, both in style and atmosphere.
-The fortress was built in the so-called Fliehburg style, and it was part of a defensive system made of those Transylvanian villages that used to undergo foreign invasions.
+The fortress was built in the so-called Fliehburg style and was part of a defensive system made of those Transylvanian villages that used to undergo foreign invasions.

-Day Trip To Constanta
+6. Day Trip To Constanta

-If castles, gothic sites, and medieval citadels are not really your thing, then choose a completely different getaway from the capital.
+If castles, gothic sites, and medieval citadels are not your thing, then choose a completely different getaway from the capital.
 A day trip to the coast of the Black Sea can be the right alternative for you.

 Start by heading to the History and Archaeology Museum to glimpse the Greek and Roman past of the area; here, it is also possible to check out the complex of Roman mosaics.
-In the Old Town, instead, you can see the important Orthodox Cathedral and the Great Mosque of Constanta (also known as Carol I Mosque).
+In the Old Town, you can see the important Orthodox Cathedral and the Great Mosque of Constanta (also known as Carol I Mosque).

 For a more modern site, approach the waterfront of Constanta and discover the once glamorous city Casino, a perfect example of Art Nouveau that remains old and abandoned but nothing short of impressive and mysterious.

 The best way to reach Constanta is either by train (about 2 hours) or bus (a bit more than 3 hours).
-If you prefer the comfort of a hotel pick up and drop off, as well as professional explanations by a licensed tour guide, check this conveniently organized visit from Bucharest.
+If you prefer the comfort of a hotel pick up and drop off, as well as professional explanations by a licensed tour guide, check out this conveniently organized visit from Bucharest.

-Bucharest To Piatra Craiului National Park
+7. Bucharest To Piatra Craiului National Park

-Perfect destination to go hiking, this is a great outdoor alternative to understand how diverse and unique the Romanian geography is, featuring woods, high mountains, deep gorges, and crystal clear glacial lakes.
+The perfect destination to go hiking, this is a great outdoor alternative to understand how diverse and unique the Romanian geography is, featuring woods, high mountains, deep gorges, and crystal clear glacial lakes.

 If visiting with the family, there are hiking alternatives for children, including horse riding.
 For adrenaline junkies instead, rock climbing is also a possibility (only recommended in summertime).

 The park is located around 4 hours from Bucharest, about 170 kilometers from the capital.
-The most comfortable way to visit is by car (or also taxi) although there are also very convenient multi-day trip tours like this one.
+The most comfortable way to visit is by car (or taxi), although there are also very convenient multi-day trip tours like this one.
 They are organized and allow you to see other areas as well.

-Day Trip To Slanic Prahova Salt Mines
+8. Day Trip To Slanic Prahova Salt Mines

-In the area, it is possible to check the Salt Museum and this all-season spa resort known for its curative mineral waters and its spectacular Salt Mine, one of the biggest in Europe.
+In the area, it is possible to check out the Salt Museum and this all-season spa resort known for its curative mineral waters and its spectacular Salt Mine, one of the biggest in Europe.

-Bucharest To Transfagarasan Highway
+9. Bucharest To Transfagarasan Highway